“Don’t feed the trolls”

-“Do not feed the trolls” This is probably the longest lived and most widely quoted piece of advice when it comes to online discussions.
+Warnings such as “do not feed the trolls” are is probably the longest lived and most widely quoted piece of advice when it comes to online discussions.
 It is advice that is presented as sure and true.
 And after all, given how long-standing and popular the advice is, isn’t that a sign of its quality?

 Well, that it was I used to think.
 Now I not only doubt it, but I think it is often the exact opposite of what you should do.

 My doubts started with an over-the-top personal insult posted in a comment thread I was moderating.
 However, this was not an anonymous comment or even one from a stranger.
 It was a comment from someone I had known for years and had never had reason to object to his behaviour either online or offline before.
 So rather than just hitting delete and move on, I still hit delete but dropped them an email and sure enough – subsequent comments from them were fine, making a welcome contribution to discussions.